BasilTschopp/carbs.ch-previous-version/README.md

 #### Database
 The food data is stored as CSV files in the database/data folder and is automatically loaded into the database after the structure is created using the Laravel command ‘php artisan migrate’.

-#### Database
-Laravel and jQuery are released under the MIT license, as is carbs.ch—so feel free!

 #### License
 Laravel and jQuery are released under the MIT license, as is carbs.ch — so feel free!
 If the database is used, please note that a source attribution to the Swiss Federal Food Safety and Veterinary Office (BLV) is required.